codewithmaik/love-running/README.md

 - Building a project with HTML and CSS from the ground up.
 - Using the basics of GIT through the process.
-- Makinf a website responsive using media queries.
+- Making a website responsive using media queries.